jshawndunn/MTGDeckBuilder/README.md

     }
 })
 ```
+## Future Considerations

+- streamlined navigation
+- ability to pick a cover for deck
+- ability to add rule limitations to deck

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.